L'OURS

 The resort's other options map a clear price-to-format spectrum that helps locate L'OURS within its competitive context.
 Le Partage and FIVE operate at €€€ with French Contemporary and Lebanese formats respectively, providing a middle tier with more informal structures and broader menu flexibility.
 Edo at €€ covers the Japanese segment at a lower price point.
 Le Bistrot des Ours, the same property's companion dining room, handles Traditional Cuisine at €€€ for guests who want the hostellerie's atmosphere without the discovery menu's structure or price.
 That architecture is deliberate: the Hostellerie du Pas de l'Ours essentially offers two hospitality formats under one roof, segmenting the market vertically rather than asking every guest to commit to a full tasting menu experience.

-At the €€€€ tier with a Michelin star earned in 2024, L'OURS sits in a peer set that extends well beyond Crans-Montana.
+At the €€€€ tier with a Michelin star earned in 2024, L'OURS sits in a comparable set that extends well beyond Crans-Montana.
 Within Switzerland, the reference points for this kind of Alpine fine dining include properties like Schloss Schauenstein in Fürstenau, Memories in Bad Ragaz, and 7132 Silver in Vals, each of which has developed a significant destination dining identity tied to a specific landscape and an architectural setting.
 Hotel de Ville Crissier in Crissier and Cheval Blanc by Peter Knogl in Basel occupy the upper end of that national tier.
 The constellation makes Swiss fine dining a more varied and geographically distributed proposition than its lower international profile might suggest.
 Colonnade in Lucerne adds a further urban counterpoint.
 For international reference, the modern cuisine category at this level draws comparison with destination restaurants like Frantzén in Stockholm or its international extension FZN by Björn Frantzén in Dubai, both of which demonstrate how the modern cuisine format travels across contexts while retaining a kitchen identity.

 Reading the Room: Service, Format, and What the Star Signals